CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/maven/maven.md

         - Name: MyFirstJavaProject
    - **Location**: Directory where the project will be created
     - Example:
-        - Location: ~/Desktop/temp
+        - Location: ~/Desktop/TEMP/MyFirstDL4JProject
    - **GroupId**: Reverse domain name of the organization.
-The purpose of GroupId is to makes the project recognizatble across all available projects.
+The purpose of GroupId is to makes the project recognizable across all available projects.
        - Example:
            - GroupID: ai.certifai
    - **ArtifactId**: Name of Artifact.
 By default same with the name of the project